erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
 If you decide to implement nonce verification, then you MUST reject requests who's nonce has already been used.
 You will need to store the set of nonces which have been used.
-Thanks to the `Date` header, you don't have to store the nonces which have been used earlier than 5 minutes ago.
+Thanks to the `Date` header (or `Original-Date` header), you don't have to store the nonces which have been used earlier than 5 minutes ago.

 ### Verify the signature